This is a complete guide covering everything you need to know to set up and create your branded website.

 If you have a poorly optimized Contact/Landing Page that has a low conversion rate, then you could be missing out on thousands of dollars of lost revenue.

-If you haven’t heard of Conversion Rate Optimization (CRO), it is the science and practice of increasing the percentage of users who take a desired action on your website.
+If you haven’t heard of Conversion Rate Optimization (CRO), it is the science and practice of increasing the percentage of users who take the desired action on your website.

 I will create a guide on optimizing your website for CRO in the future.